pkunick/cytu.be-policies/terms-of-use.md

 ## DMCA

-CyTube operates in Seattle, WA, USA and hence complies with the Digital Millenium Copyright Act with respect to copyrighted content.  **Note that CyTube does not host audio or video content on its servers.**  Video and audio content are hosted on third-party websites and the links to such content are provided by users of the website.
-CyTube does not promote or endorse any video or audio content displayed on any channel.
+Mimic operates internationally and hence complies with the Digital Millenium Copyright Act in the US with respect to copyrighted content.  **Note that Mimic does not host audio or video content on its servers.**  Video and audio content are hosted on third-party websites and the links to such content are provided by users of the website.
+Mimic does not promote or endorse any video or audio content displayed on any channel.

 ### Copyright Holders

-If you in good faith believe that content is shared on CyTube without permission from the copyright holder, and this sharing is not protected by Fair Use, please send a properly formatted DMCA takedown notice (see [17 U.S.C. § 512](http://www.copyright.gov/title17/92chap5.html#512)) to cyzon@cytu.be and CC nuclearace@cytu.be.
+If you in good faith believe that content is shared on Mimic without permission from the copyright holder, and this sharing is not protected by Fair Use, please send a properly formatted DMCA takedown notice (see [17 U.S.C. § 512](http://www.copyright.gov/title17/92chap5.html#512)) to nick@mimicstream.com and CC social@mimicstream.com.
 Please include "DMCA" in the subject line, and include the following information:

   * The link to the page where this content is shared.